0x00019913/meshy/README.md

 The mass of the supports above a particular strut will be about proportional to their volume, which should be approximately proportional to their total length (assuming there isn't *too* much variation in radius).
 A particular support should presumably have cross-sectional area proportional to the volume supported, which goes as the square of the radius.
 So the radius should vary as the square root of the area, which varies as the total volume supported.

-The radius is calculated as `r + k * sqrt(w)`, where `r` is the base radius, `k` is an adjustable constant, and `w` is the "weight" of the supported struts (approximated as the total length).
+By default, the radius is calculated as `r + k * sqrt(w)`, where `r` is the base radius, `k` is an adjustable constant, and `w` is the "weight" of the supported struts (approximated as the total length).
 This asymptotically behaves as the square root but doesn't make the radius 0 at support "leaves".

 ### Function constant

 The `k` term as described above.
-Increase to increase support radius.
+Increase this to increase support radius.

 ### Generate supports